-SIDUS HEROES Price Predictions & Forecasts for 2024-2050 | MEXC
+Sidus Heroes Price Predictions & Forecasts for 2024-2050 | MEXC

-What will be the future price of SIDUS HEROES (SENATE)?
+What will be the future price of Sidus Heroes (SIDUS)?
 How much will it be worth in 2025, 2026, 2027, and up to 2050?
 Consider user opinions as a reference when setting your price goals.
 Remember, all the information shown is based on what users think and shouldn't be taken as investment advice from MEXC.
 Visualize your price target on the graph provided below.
 Simply enter your growth prediction, then click Calculate.
 Note that you can enter a negative or positive growth percentage.

 Enter your price growth prediction